sratilai/paper/README.md

 ### 2. Understanding the digital turn

 As we use search engines in order to find useful data/knowledge, our search result is based on an algorithm.
 Google, for example, uses personally customized algorithm for each user.
-It is interesting what Matthew Kirschenbaum writes about database- and algorithm-based organization of knowledge and more on this could be added here (reference missing).
+It is interesting what Lev Manovich writes about database- and algorithm-based organization of knowledge and more on this could be added here (reference missing).
 On the negative side, customization of search results is said to lead to a situation in which, we all live in our own filter bubbles deluded and alone (wording needs to be changed).
 This seems to be the argument in Eli Pariser's book *The Filter Bubble* (2011).

 #### Importance of free software for research in the digital turn